yamamotomako/disease_dict/README.md

 Tryptophan is related to many pathways, and one of those is serotonin synthesis pathway.<br>
 Serotonin is strongly related to the nerve systems.<br>
-So I think this result is not so incorrect
+So I think the result is not so weird.

 Then about this result, when in couting the tokens of diseases words, I removed manually some of too famous word such as "cancer" (the single word) because of inassignments of cancer type, and incomplete words because of unsuitableness for systematical matching.<br>